 What do plants need to grow?
-Discuss the words on the carrot shapes.
+Discuss the simple science words on the carrot shapes.
 Color the carrots and let your student trace the words.

 If your student is not ready to trace the words, you will find a second set of carrots to meet your needs.